 Good lighting is essential when doing small detailed work, and it seems to get more important as I get older.
 I have two IKEA Tertial lamps, one on each work surface, both with LED bulbs.
 The lamp on the electronics desk has an 11 W bulb, outputting 1500 lm.
 The other has an 8 W bulb, outputting 1000 lm.
 Both have a color temperature of 4000 K, which is my favorite.

 I’ve measured the light output on the electronics lab bench to 2380 lx,

 1 lx = 1 lm/m2.
 That’s quite a lot and falls within the “Performance of visual tasks of low contrast and very small size for prolonged periods of time” category, ranging from 2000 to 5000 lx.

-In the ceiling, I have two LED lamps, a big one in the center with 4000 lm and a smaller one above the electronics lab with 1600 lm.
+In the ceiling, I have two LED lamps, a big one in the center with 4000 lm output and a smaller one above the electronics lab with 1600 lm output.
 These have a color temperature of 3000 K.